prostojs/infact/README.md

         // must return some value | undefined
-        // let's say we want to inject every string param with its index value return paramMeta.type === String ? (index + '') : undefined },
+        // let's say we want to inject every string param with its index value return paramMeta.type === String ? (index + '') : undefined },,

+    // resolveProp is optional function that is used for instance props
+    // you might want to use this function to inject some constants or whatever
+    // additional logic based on some additional resolvers...
+    resolveProp: (key, initialValue, propMeta, classMeta) => {
+        // must return some value | undefined
+        // let's say we want to inject every string param with its key return propMeta.type === String ? key : undefined },

     // storeProvideRegByInstance is optional flag